 When was the last time you thought, 'I'm not going to get out of this alive or without serious injury'?

 I've never felt that.
 But I did challenge an entire Glasgow crowd to a fight once.
 I don't remember it that well.
 Somebody threw a drink on me and I was like, "I'll fight anyone in here," haha.
 I have a very very long fuse but I can occasionally bypass it.
 Like, I have a bit of a touch thing.
 If somebody touches me I can see red and feel fearless because I won all of my fights when I was a kid.
 When I play basketball I'm in awe of people who can think a move ahead and see it all happening in slow motion.
 But that's how I was when I fought.
 I could see that the people I was fighting were embarrassed, they were putting their heads down or closing their eyes, they were fighting with their pride, they didn't want to be fighting at all.
 So even though now at the age of 47 I would probably fall over and hurt my back and start crying if a fight broke out, I would think automatically at the back of my head, 'Oh, I've got this,' no matter how crazy that sounds.
 It's a really unhealthy mentality because it's not how I really feel about things.

 How did becoming a father change you in ways you weren't prepared for?

 I wasn't prepared for any of it, even though I have nine nieces and nephews and I know what it's like looking after kids.
 I wasn't prepared for how much respect you gain for the mother of your child, watching her have a baby.
 People told me, "You're going to have this moment when you're holding your child for the first time" but, fuck that!
-He's just a loaf of bread that's covered in blood—I don't know that guy!
-But that person there just did 78 hours in labor.
-That's what no one ever tells you, that you won't look at your wife the same way again and that you realize that she's obviously much more badass than you.
+He's just a loaf of bread that's covered in blood – I don't know that guy!
+But that person there just did 78 hours in labour.
+That's what no one ever tells you, that you won't look at your wife the same way again and that you realise that she's obviously much more badass than you.